chrysaliswoon/booktribe/README.md

 ## Login Page

+The first page which users will see when they enter the app is the login page.
+If the user enters an incorrect email / password or if it does not exist, a prompt will appear, and they will not be able to access the app.

 ![Login Page](https://github.com/chrysaliswoon/booktribe/blob/master/src/main/resources/images/login.png)

 In order to get the values from the Login form, we need to use ```@RequestBody MultiValueMap<String, String> form```.
 After which, we will get the specific value using ```form.getFirst```.